VHP4Safety/O-QT-OECD-QSAR-Toolbox-AI-assistant/README.md

-# 🧪 OECD QSAR Toolbox Assistant
+# 🧪 O'QT: The OECD QSAR Toolbox AI Assistant

 **Analyze chemicals, assess hazards, and get Read-Across recommendations using a powerful multi-agent AI system connected to the OECD QSAR Toolbox.**